-The Notes and the Guarantees may be subject to write-down or conversion to equity either in the context of, or outside of, a resolution procedure applicable to the Bank.
+The Notes and the Guarantees may be subject to write-down or conversion to equity either in the context of a resolution procedure applicable to the Bank or outside the placement in such resolution procedure.

-Pursuant to the BRRD, as transposed into French law by a decree-law dated August 20, 2015, resolution authorities have the power to place the institution in resolution at the point at which the resolution authority determines that (i) the institution individually, or the group to which it belongs, is failing or likely to fail, (ii) there is no reasonable prospect that private action would prevent the failure and (iii) a resolution action is necessary in the public interest.
-If the institution is placed in resolution, resolution authorities have the power inter alia to ensure that capital instruments and eligible liabilities, including senior debt instruments such as those that may be issued under the Program, absorb losses of the issuing institution, through the write-down or conversion to equity of such instruments (the "Bail-In Tool").
+Pursuant to the BRRD, resolution authorities have the power to place the institution in resolution at the point at which the resolution authority determines that (i) the institution individually, or the group to which it belongs, is failing or likely to fail, (ii) there is no reasonable prospect that private action would prevent the failure and (iii) a resolution action is necessary in the public interest.
+If the institution is placed in resolution, resolution authorities have the power inter alia to ensure that capital instruments and eligible liabilities, including senior debt instruments such as those that may be issued pursuant to this base prospectus, absorb losses of the issuing institution, through the write-down or conversion to equity of such instruments (the "Bail-In Tool").
 The Bail-In Tool might also apply to a guarantee obligation such as the Guarantees.
-The Bail-In Tool with respect to senior debt instruments such as those that may be issued under the Program and, potentially, the Senior Guarantee, became effective on January 1, 2016.
-In addition, the BRRD provides that the resolution authorities must exercise the write-down of capital instruments or the conversion into common equity tier 1 instruments of additional tier 1 instruments and tier 2 instruments (such as those that may be issued under the Program) if the institution has not yet been placed in resolution but any of the following conditions are met: (i) where the determination has been made that conditions for resolution have been met, before any resolution action is taken, (ii) the appropriate authority determines that unless that power is exercised in relation to the relevant capital instruments, the institution or the group will no longer be viable or (iii) extraordinary public financial support is required by the institution.
+The Bail-In Tool with respect to senior debt instruments such as those that may be issued pursuant to this base prospectus and, potentially, the Senior Guarantee, will become effective by January 1, 2016.
+In addition, the BRRD provides that the resolution authorities must exercise the write-down of capital instruments or the conversion into common equity tier 1 instruments of additional tier 1 instruments and tier 2 instruments (such as those that may be issued pursuant to this base prospectus) if the institution has not yet been placed in resolution but any of the following conditions are met: (i) where the determination has been made that conditions for resolution have been met, before any resolution action is taken, (ii) the appropriate authority determines that unless that power is exercised in relation to the relevant capital instruments, the institution or the group will no longer be viable or (iii) extraordinary public financial support is required by the institution.
 The terms and conditions of the Notes contain provisions giving effect to the Bail-In Tool and the write-down or conversion of capital instruments outside the placement in resolution.
-See "Terms and Conditions of the Notes- Statutory Write-Down or Conversion" in this prospectus supplement.
+See "Description of the Notes-Condition 16-Bail-In Power" in this base prospectus.

-The use of the Bail-In Tool and/or the write-down or conversion of capital instruments outside a placement in resolution could result in the full or partial write-down or conversion to equity of the Notes and, potentially, the Guarantees, or in a variation of the terms of the Notes or the Guarantees which may result in Noteholders losing some or all of their investment.
-The exercise of any power under the BRRD as applied to the Issuer or any suggestion of such exercise could, therefore, materially adversely affect the rights of Holders, the price or value of their investment in the Notes and/or the ability of the Issuer to satisfy its obligations under the Notes.
+The use of the Bail-In Tool and/or the write-down or conversion of capital instruments outside the placement in resolution could result in the full or partial write-down or conversion to equity of the Notes and, potentially, the Guarantees.
 In addition, if the Issuer's financial condition deteriorates, the existence of the Bail-In Tool and/or the write-down or conversion of capital instruments outside the placement in resolution could cause the market value of the Notes to decline more rapidly than would be the case in the absence of such tools.